Crisp-Unimib/ContrXT/README.md

 ## Installation

-In order to install ContrXT, clone this repository and then run:
+In order to install ContrXT, clone this repository and then run in the main directory:

 ```
 pip install .